projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 ```
 #### Kubelet persistently fails to contact the API server

-If kubelet is already running when {{site.prodname}} is installed, the creation of the container vSwitch can cause kubelet to lose its connection and then persistently fail to reconnect to the API server.
-To resolve this, restart kubelet after installing {{site.prodname}}.
+If kubelet is already running when {{site.prodnameWindows}} is installed, the creation of the container vSwitch can cause kubelet to lose its connection and then persistently fail to reconnect to the API server.
+To resolve this, restart kubelet after installing {{site.prodnameWindows}}.

 #### No connectivity between pods on Linux and Windows nodes